 We first got a taste of this upstart cidery from Highland, NY during our round up of Dry Hopped American Ciders.
 But their brazen craft beer-inspired take on cider doesn't stop with the hops.
 Check out their traditional dry cider or their Belgian Wit, fermented with Belgian ale yeast.

-All three Bad Seed ciders will be available at at the Week's flagship event, A Hard Cider Revival at the New Amsterdam Market on Saturday, October 14th.
+Where to buy All three Bad Seed ciders will be available at at the Week's flagship event, A Hard Cider Revival at the New Amsterdam Market on Saturday, October 14th.
 Bad Seed ciders are also available most Saturdays at the Fort Green Park Greenmarket.

 Beyond New York